How To Write a Cover Letter: Basics and Best Practices

 Example of a concluding paragraph and sign-off:

-I believe I’m a great fit for this role.
-I'm confident that my marketing and lead gen expertise from previous roles will translate well to the UX developer role at your organization.
-I look forward to discussing my qualifications and suitability during an interview at your earliest convenience.
+I believe I’m a strong fit for this role, and I’m confident that my experience in email marketing and lead generation would translate well to the email marketing manager position at your organization.
+I look forward to the opportunity to discuss my background and how I could contribute to your team’s goals.

 Thank you for your time and consideration.